cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 > It sounds crazy, but that's 2.5 KSM per punk, and a KSM price of $400.
 >
 > Actually that sounds bearish!
->
 > Considering punks have gone from 0.05 KSM to 1 KSM
 > and Kusama (KSM) from $5 USD to $275 USD.
 >
-> Some updated market stats today:
+> Some updated market stats:
 >
 > - Total sales:  1352.23 KSM
 > - Average price:  1.435488323